teambit/docs/docs/environment/01-overview.md

 Wouldn't it be nice that regardless of project setup, framework, and configuration, all development workflow operations will be standardized?
 You will be able to jump right into any project and just *know* how to start a dev server, *know* how to build and test, so you can just focus on writing the lines of code required to complete your task as efficiently as possible?

-Bit uses **Environments** to manage the development of components within a Bit [workspace](TODO).
+Bit uses **Environments** to manage support in different JavaScript frameworks for components within a Bit [workspace](TODO).

 ## How to use Environments?

 > Refactor when `bit use` is implemented.

-Adding an environment to a workspace can be done with the following configuration, using `variants`:
+Adding an environment to a workspace can be done with the following configuration:

 ```json
 {